GO DEEPER…the upcoming 10-14 days

 Please visit the Central Pacific Hurricane Center website at www.weather.gov/cphc for the most recent bulletins.

-ENSO is a single climate phenomenon, it has three states, or phases.
-The two opposite phases, “El Niño” and “La Niña,” require certain changes in both the ocean and the atmosphere because ENSO is a coupled climate phenomenon.
+ENSO (The El Niño-Southern Oscillation) is a single naturally occurring climate phenomenon in three states or phases.
+These involve fluctuating ocean temperatures in the equatorial Pacific. … When temperatures in the ENSO region of the Pacific are near average it is known as ENSO ‘neutral’, meaning that the oscillation is neither in a warm or cool phase.The two opposite phases, “El Niño”(warmer than average) and “La Niña”(cooler than average) require certain changes in both the ocean and the atmosphere because ENSO is a coupled climate phenomenon.
 “Neutral” is in the middle of the continuum.
-The MJO (Madden-Julian Oscillation) is an eastward moving disturbance of clouds, rainfall, winds, and pressure that traverses the planet in the tropics and returns to its initial starting point in 30 to 60 days, on average, unlike ENSO which is stationary.
-In a nutshell, more active means more surf.
+The MJO (Madden-Julian Oscillation) is an eastward moving disturbance of clouds, rainfall, winds, and pressure that traverse the planet in the tropics and returns to its initial starting point in 30 to 60 days, on average, unlike ENSO which is stationary.
+In a nutshell, a more active ENSO means more surf.